-The study population is expected to be recruited by health care providers (HCPs) who manage MS patients (e.g. neurologists), or selected in national healthcare registers and MS registers in the Nordic countries and countries participating in Multiple Sclerosis dataBase (MSBase).
-The following parts of the document are divided into two where necessary, to reflect the two different ways the study population will be selected (either based on secondary use of data only, or in data sources complemented with additional primary data collection).
+The study population is expected to be recruited by health care providers (HCPs) who manage MS patients (e.g., neurologists) or selected in national healthcare registers and MS registers in the Nordic countries, France, Germany, Italy, Switzerland, US and countries participating in MSBase.
+The following parts of the document are divided into two where necessary, to reflect the two different ways the study population will be selected (either based on secondary use of data only, or in data sources with primary data collection).

-The following databases will be included: Observatoire Français de la Sclérose en Plaques (OFSEP; France), NeuroTransData database (NTD; Germany), Multiple sclerosis management system 3D (MSDS 3D; Germany, Spain and Switzerland), Italian MS Registry (Italy), Multiple Sclerosis dataBase (MSBase; multi-country) and the Nordic national and MS registers (Denmark, Finland, Norway and Sweden) (see Figure 2 below).
+The following databases will be included: Observatoire Français de la Sclérose en Plaques (OFSEP; France), NeuroTransData database (NTD; Germany), Multiple sclerosis management system 3 Dimension (MSDS 3D; Germany), Italian MS Registry (Italy), Multiple Sclerosis dataBase (MSBase; multi-country), SMSC; Switzerland, US DOD and the Nordic national and MS registers (Denmark, Finland, Norway and Sweden).
 The data sources are further described in Section 9.5.